componentjs/spec/readme.md

 Without a suffix,
 a module is assumed to be a command line tool.
-For example, `component.json/` is the specifications for `component.json`, and `component-build` is the specifications for the `command build` command.
+For example, `component.json/` is the specifications for `component.json`, and `component-build` is the specifications for the `component build` command.

 ## Contributing